Jack Hatfield: Post-war career

-After the war, his swimming career continued, and he took part in a further three Olympic Games: Antwerp in 1920, Paris in 1924 and Amsterdam in 1928.
-He also took part in the European Games in Budapest in 1929, and was asked to captain the English team in the 1930 British Empire Games, at the age of 37.
+After the war, his swimming career continued, and he took part in three further Olympic Games: Antwerp in 1920, Paris in 1924, and Amsterdam in 1928.
+He also took part in the European Games in Budapest in 1929 and was asked to captain the English team in the 1930 British Empire Games at the age of 37.
+He finished fourth in the 1500 metres freestyle final.

-Hatfield led Middlesbrough's water polo team to victory, and as England's centre forward, he played against every country in Europe between 1920 and 1932.
+Hatfield led Middlesbrough's water polo team to victory, and as England's centre forward, he played against every European country between 1920 and 1932.
 His swimming career spanned two decades, during which time he won every title from the 300 yards to the five-mile Championships held in the River Thames - 42 titles in total.
-He broke more local, national, international and world records in swimming than any other man until the arrival of Johnny Weissmuller.
+He broke more local, national, international, and world records in swimming than any other man until the arrival of Johnny Weissmuller.

 Jack Hatfield Sports

 As well as his swimming credits, Hatfield was a keen all-round sportsman and a respected local businessman.
 Following the 1912 Olympics, his father set him up as the proprietor of a sports shop – Jack Hatfield Sports – on Newton Street in Middlesbrough.
 The "Jack Hatfield Swimming Costume" (the first costume for men to be made without sleeves and legs) found an international market and made his 12 ft by 13 ft shop known to many of the big names in the swimming world.

-The shop soon grew to take in two neighbouring shops, before it moved premises to Borough Road when Newton Street was redeveloped.
+The shop soon grew to take in two neighbouring shops before it moved premises to Borough Road when Newton Street was redeveloped.
 It was a family-run business – Jack Hatfield's sister ran the shop whilst he was away, and following his death in 1965, three of his four sons took over the ownership of the shop, having worked there all their adult lives.

-The shop had a reputation for outstanding personal service with the approach, service before profit.
-Hatfield ensured that he always had a large amount of stock which covered the needs of almost every athletic sport, and he could offer sound and expert advice in any of these areas.
+The shop had a reputation for outstanding personal service with the approach of service before profit.
+Hatfield ensured that he always had a large amount of stock that covered the needs of almost every athletic sport, and he could offer sound and expert advice in any of these areas.

-They offered a service whereby they would blow up customers' footballs for them and every weekend the shelves would be overflowing with footballs waiting to be inflated.
-Sometimes the queues would be so long that other customers were unable to gain access into the shop.
+They offered a service whereby they would blow up customers' footballs for them, and every weekend, the shelves would overflow with footballs waiting to be inflated.
+Sometimes the queues would be so long that other customers were unable to gain access to the shop.

-The shop's 50th, 75th and 85th anniversaries were celebrated, as well as the retirement of Hatfield's sons from the firm.
+The shop's 50th, 75th, and 85th anniversaries were celebrated, as well as the retirement of Hatfield's sons from the firm.
 A tribute in the Evening Gazette was published, which read: "It's sad to see the end of an era as the name Hatfield meant a lot to people in this part of the country, so good luck and good health to the family, you served your town well."

-One of Middlesbrough's longest running businesses, the shop remained open until August 2018.
+One of Middlesbrough's longest-running businesses, the shop remained open until August 2018.